igee-17/react-infiniteScroll-photo-generator/README.md

 -Created with React.js

--Scoll event on window loads photos from Unsplash photo API
+-Scroll event on window loads photos from Unsplash photo API

 -has a input form that on submit, queries Unslash API for photos based on search-input(query parameter)